Marion E. Coville: An Appeal Against Slaughter

-In 1914, Coville published An Appeal Against Slaughter: Are You Able to Hear?.
-It presents a critique of animal slaughter for food and clothing, drawing on both scriptural and ethical arguments.
-Coville condemns killing in all forms as barbaric and incompatible with a civilized society.
-Slaughterhouse methods are criticized for their lack of compassion and disregard for the suffering of animals.
-A review in the Journal of Education described the book as a well-written appeal for reform, advocating for vegetarianism as a moral alternative.
+In 1914, Coville published An Appeal Against Slaughter: Are You Able to Hear?
+The book criticised the killing of animals for food and clothing, using scriptural and ethical arguments.
+Coville described slaughter as cruel and opposed to a civilised society.
+A review in the Journal of Education described the book as an appeal for reform and vegetarianism.
 The book went through at least three editions.

 Other activities

-Coville wrote the pamphlet "Carnivorous and Predatory Living Exposed" to expand on her opposition to meat consumption and respond to inquiries from Christian Scientists.
-In it, she outlined the moral, health, and ethical reasons for vegetarianism, arguing that consuming animal products was unnecessary and unjustifiable.
+Coville authored the pamphlet Carnivorous and Predatory Living Exposed in response to inquiries from Christian Scientists.
+In it, she argued against meat consumption on moral, health, and ethical grounds.

-Coville taught vegetarian cookery classes at her home, with the intention to help participants transition away from consuming holiday meat, with an emphasis on kindness and moral considerations.
-Attendees were encouraged to bring friends and spread the message of vegetarianism.
+Coville taught vegetarian cookery classes at her home.
+A 1916 report stated that the classes were intended to help participants avoid holiday meat and to encourage kindness toward animals.

 Career and later education

-After working in a merchandising brokerage business with her father and teaching music, Hansen decided to resume her formal education at the age of 48.
-She returned to Syracuse University to study for a science degree, believing that higher education would help her further express her beliefs and ideals.
-She was also politically active, running as a Socialist Party candidate for county superintendent of the poor, in 1920.
+After working with her father in a merchandising brokerage business and teaching music, Hansen returned to formal education at the age of 48.
+She studied for a science degree at Syracuse University, saying that further education would help her express her beliefs.
+She was also politically active and ran as a Socialist Party candidate for county superintendent of the poor in 1920.

-She graduated from the Teacher's College four years later.
-Following her graduation, she began a career in education, teaching in both public and private schools.
-In 1924, Hansen moved to La Jolla, California, where she continued her work in education.
-During the Great Depression, she gave away most of her estate to help those in need but also entered the nursing field to provide further assistance.
+She graduated from the Syracuse University School of Education four years later and taught in public and private schools.
+In 1924, Hansen moved to La Jolla, California, where she continued to work in education.
+During the Great Depression, she gave away much of her estate and entered nursing.
 She was also a composer and songwriter.

-Later life and contributions
+Later life

-Though she became less physically active in her later years, Hansen remained devoted to philanthropy.
-She regularly folded 1,000 sheets of paper into towels for the Visiting Nurses and continued writing.
-Kappa Kappa Gamma honored her as their oldest member and dedicated their yearbook to her on Founders' Day.
+In later life, Hansen continued philanthropic work.
+According to Kappa Kappa Gamma, she regularly folded paper into towels for the Visiting Nurse Service of New York and continued writing.
+The organisation later identified her as its oldest member and dedicated its yearbook to her on Founders' Day.

 Personal life and death

-Coville was a close companion of Royal Evaungeal Fox, initially a family friend and later described as his secretary, nanny, and alleged mistress.
-Her presence in Fox's household caused tension, leading to accusations from his third wife, Jenny, during their legal separation.
+Coville was associated with Royal Evaungeal Fox, a family friend for whom she was described as secretary and nanny.
+Jack Major states that she was also alleged to have been Fox's mistress, and that her presence in the household was raised by Fox's third wife, Jenny, during their legal separation.
 In 1926, Coville married Rasmus M. Hansen.

 Coville died in San Diego, California on June 5, 1960.